MatyasUrban/TestAggregator/README.md

 # Test Aggregator

-The goal of this project is to take test results in the form text with the following format
+The goal of this project is to take text (you may input your standart output) and this tool will identify lines with the following format:

 `testStarted id="1" name = "test1"`

 `testFinished id="1" duration="100" result=FAIL error="Error Message"`

-And produce a report on the aggregated tests.
+and produce a report on the aggregated tests.
 Example report:

 ![](readme-pictures/report.png)